Proper time management is a skill that every lawyer must learn if they hope to be successful. This article will help you get started!

 Whether daily or weekly, preparing a to-do list will help you identify all the tasks you need to resolve.
 Every morning before you start the day, go through your list and try to account for the amount of time you’ll need to complete each item.
 Making this list will make it easier for you to outline the tasks assigned for the day and plan to get them done.

 Once you create your to-do list, make note of the tasks that are essential and need to be taken care of first.
 Try to identify which ones will bring you closer to your goal and help you advance your venture.
-Prioritizing, in addition to managing your time properly, will help avoid procrastination and distractions that would otherwise through you off.
+Prioritizing, in addition to managing your time properly, will help avoid procrastination and distractions that would otherwise throw you off.

 Set a Schedule